krivse/CheckCourseCoinsBot/README.md

 1. Clone the repository: `git clone https://github.com/krivse/CheckCourseCoinsBot.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Set up your Telegram bot by following the instructions provided by the BotFather.
-4. Rename the `my.env` file to .env and add your telegram bot token, CoinMarketCap API key, set the polling time.
+4. Rename the `my.env` file to .env and add your telegram bot token, CoinMarketCap API key, set the polling time (default is 20 seconds).
 5. Run the bot: `python main.py`

 ## Usage